ltgcgo/docs/src/matrix/README.md

   - This is an issue plaguing all of the web infrastructure within LTGC for quite some while now.
 - Animated stickers on certain platforms may only get their first frame be bridged, due to varying media codec support on different platforms.
 - Double-bridged replies may not work on certain platforms.
+- The bridge may become unresponsive when overloaded.
+You can help us relieve this problem via donations!

 #### Telegram
 - Reactions aren't bridged from Telegram.
 - The Telegram bridge suffers from downtimes caused by Python, the underlying runtime.
 It has to be manually rebooted.
+- The Telegram bridge will randomly become unresponsive for no other reason than the underlying Python runtime.
 - Bot messages from Telegram cannot be bridged to other platforms, per Telegram's restriction.
 - Senders from other platforms cannot be transparently bridged to Telegram, requiring embedding their display names as message content.